Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Summary and Discussions

 Third, our prescription for the radial and vertical structure of the CBM does not specifically represent any physical processes responsible for the pre-merger mass loss from the binary.
 Further exploration of different analytic prescriptions and more physically motivated profiles representing L2 outflows, circumbinary disks, disk winds, and jets should be performed in an effort to identify unique signatures connecting the observed diversity LRN light curves to the underlying physical processes.
 This is an important missing link that could together with the pre-merger build up of the CBM provide unique tests of binary evolution models by quantifying the amounts and timing of mass and angular momentum loss from the binary.

-Fourth, there are two additional, relatively easily achievable improvements to the realism of our simulations.
-The first one uses more realistic tabulated EOS and opacities such as those of \citet{tomida13} and would increase the realism of our predictions of processes near the photosphere and dust formation.
-The benefits of this improvement would be greatest when used in combination with the realistic initial thermal structure of the ejecta.
-The second improvement would come from adding the merger remnant as a central source of radiation and mass outflow to better connect our simulations to observations of LRN remnants \citep[e.g.,][]{kaminski10,kaminski15}.
-The luminosity of the remnant star could be an important contribution especially after the end of the plateau \citep{schneider19} and could help explain features such as the post-plateau rebrightening in AT 2021biy \citep{cai22}.
+Fourth, although irradiation by the central source with $L_\text{irr} \approx 10^{39}$\,\ergss\ does not lead to nontrivial outcomes in the light curve, it might be worth considering more extreme situations that might occur, for example, when the binary interaction outcome involves a compact object accreting and radiating at super-Eddington rates.
+In such situations, higher $L_\text{irr}$ could compress and accelerate the inner regions of the ejecta more strongly, and the resulting shell could collide with the already dense CBM interaction shell, potentially causing a post-plateau bump in the light curve.
+The energetics of the bump seen in AT2021biy, $2\times 10^{40}$\,\ergss\ over 50 days for a total of $\sim 10^{47}$\,erg radiated \citep{cai22}, require collision of shells with masses $\gtrsim \msun$ and relative velocities $\gtrsim 100$\,\kms.
+These requirements, combined with the exceptionally long plateau, make AT2021biy an extreme object worthy of further investigation.

 Finally, further developments of post-processing of our simulation would be useful especially for diagnosing the signatures of the shock.
-Ray tracing through our simulation would provide more realistic viewing-angle-dependent light curves.
 Photoionization modeling of the shock surroundings would inform on shock emission lines emerging from the ejecta and would help to interpret existing and planned late-time JWST observations of LRNe \citep{regiutti25}.
 Our simulation results could also be used as a starting point for theoretical predictions of spectropolarimetry already performed for several LRNe \citep{desidera04,cai22}.